TooAngel/tooangel.de/projects.md

    - Currently broken, when adding the second Extruder
    - [Thingiverse]
  - Employed at [exoscale]
- - Watering system
-   arduinos connected with soil moisture sensors and controlling water pumps.
-   Reporting to a cloud application returning motor control values.
-   Cloud application was hosted on cloudControl, due to shutdown of the public cloudControl offering, the cloud application is currently not available.
  - IoT
    Multiple 433Mhz senders and receivers and some Philipps hue components for controlling lights.
 Local Raspberry PI with [Home Assistant] as control